 - Take the test.
 Remember everything you’ve learned and studied in school, online or through self-study.

 - Pass the test at least 60 and above.
 Request a certificate from the school.

 - Congratulations, you’ve made it!

 In this section, I will try to answer all your questions about the A1 German exam and certificate.
-The answers were also coming from people I’ve interviewed myself and learned knowledge from.
+The answers also came from people I’ve interviewed and learned knowledge from.